roman680/CineWave/README.md

-# :popcorn: CINEMA APP :popcorn:
+# :popcorn: CineWave :popcorn:
 ### Project descriprion:

-The cinema app is a web application that allows users to search for movies, to make order, to choose cinema-halls, etc. So lets start!
+The CineWave is a web application that allows users to search for movies, to make order, to choose cinema-halls, etc. So lets start!

 ## :zap:App features:zap: